theodore-s-beers/gmail-triage/README.md

 - Most operations cost 1–5 units
 - Should be fine for personal use

-The current implementation fetches up to 50 unread messages at once.
+The current implementation fetches, by default, up to 50 unread messages at a time.